kumahq/kuma-website/app/_src/using-mesh/managing-ingress-traffic/overview.md

 ---
-title: Managing incoming traffic with gateways
+title: How ingress works in Kuma
 ---

 {{site.mesh_product_name}} provides two features to manage ingress traffic, also known as north/south traffic.